TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Translation classes are what actually implement the translation of original source file message strings to translated message strings.
-The base class used by all translation classes is :class:`NullTranslations`; this provides the basic interface you can use to write your own specialized translation classes.
+The base kundi used by all translation classes is :class:`NullTranslations`; this provides the basic interface you can use to write your own specialized translation classes.
 Here are the methods of :class:`!NullTranslations`: